Client Login

 Factors Influencing Factoring Rates

 Several factors influence the rates charged by factoring companies, such as customer creditworthiness, invoice volume and value, and industry-specific risks.
+A business’s credit history and the payment behavior of its customers are key factors in determining the rates and fees offered.
 Companies with lower risks and manageable receivables often receive lower rates, while higher-risk companies or those with complex receivables face higher rates.
 Understanding these variables helps businesses negotiate better terms and manage costs effectively.

 Factoring rates can vary from 1.15% to 4.5% per 30 days, depending on factors such as client credit quality and specific agreement terms.
+Some factoring companies offer credit protection as part of their service, which can influence the rates and their willingness to work with certain businesses.
 Time, advance rate, and transaction workload also significantly influence these rates.

 Customer Creditworthiness